zqelab/variable-product-swatches/README.md

 == Documentation ==

-Getting Started with Genealogical Tree is only a matter of moments.
+Getting Started with Variable Product Swatches for WooCommerce is only a matter of moments.
-Check out the detailed [documentation](https://zqe.io/docs/variable-product-swatches-documentation/) created by us to help you out to run Genealogical Tree in the best way.
+Check out the detailed [documentation](https://zqe.io/docs/variable-product-swatches-documentation/) created by us to help you out to run Variable Product Swatches for WooCommerce in the best way.

 == LINKS ==
 [Demo](https://demo.zqe.io/variable-product-swatches)